 It’s important to get your credit facts straight so you understand exactly how different things impact your score.
 One of the first things you should learn is how to read your credit report so you can quickly spot discrepancies and ensure that the information reported is fair and accurate.

 After scrutinizing your credit report, you can look into other ways to fix your credit, like paying late or past-due accounts, so you can help your credit with your newfound knowledge.
-You can also take advantage of Lexington Law Firm’s credit repair services to get extra help and additional legal knowledge to assist you.
+You can also take advantage of Lexington Law Firm’s credit repair service to get extra help and additional legal knowledge to assist you.

 Bottom line: Your credit report could have inaccurate information that’s hurting your score unfairly.
 Fortunately, there is a credit dispute process that can help you clean up your report and ensure all of the information on it is correct.